nicholastmosher/emjc/README.md

 To execute the compiled program, then, navigate to the `.class` directory and run `java Main_0_`.

+## Optimization

+The control flow processing for the optimization stage is located in the directory `src/control_flow/`.
+The control flow graph data structure is defined in `src/control_flow/mod.rs` and is called `Cfg`.

+The `cfg` command will output the `.dot` files representing the control flow graphs into a directory called `.dot/` in the location where the command is executed.
+Each dot file is named after the name-analysis name for each function in each class of the program.

+The optimization chosen for this assignment is live variable analysis.
+As an additional feature for this implementation, there is a command-line switch `--cfgopt` which will output an enhanced set of `.dot` graph files.
+The graphs produced with this switch are annotated with the variables which are live at each point in the graph.

+Finally, as per the requirements, the `--opt` switch will produce bytecode generated directly from the control-flow graph (with dead variables eliminated), and `--optinfo` will print statistics for the bytecode count before and after optimizations.

+### Debugging info

+If you're interested, you can view various debugging print statements by first running `export RUST_LOG=emjc_lib=debug` in your shell.
+Then each subsequent execution of the compiler will print information regarding steps in the compilation process.
+This is rather verbose, so it's recommended to keep this off unless you're curious about internal happenings.
+To turn debug messages back off, run `export RUST_LOG=0`.

 # Benchmarks

 In the `benches/resources` folder I included all of the `.emj` files that were